 I run an auto dealership that sells luxury automobiles.
 I understand that multiple inquiries within a "shopping" timeframe do not hurt an individual's credit score.
 Can you explain what the time frame is and any other tips we can pass along to our customers?

-You are correct that credit scoring systems allow people to shop for the best rates on car loans without having a negative impact on their credit scores.
+You are correct that most credit scoring systems allow people to shop for the best rates on car loans without having a negative impact on their credit scores.
 They do so by counting all inquiries for auto loans within a given period of time as a single inquiry.

-That allows plenty of time for a person to be preapproved by their own lender, or for a car dealership to shop their loan application with multiple lenders in a practice commonly referred to as "shotgunning."
+A two-week period allows plenty of time for a person to be preapproved by their own lender, or for a car dealership to shop their loan application with multiple lenders in a practice commonly referred to as "shotgunning."

-When a car dealership shotguns a loan application, they send it to many different lenders with which the dealership has relationships.
+When a car dealership "shotguns" a loan application, they send it to many different lenders with which the dealership has relationships.
 The process usually only takes a few minutes and enables lenders to compete for the loan and for the car dealership to help their customer find the best loan terms.

 Often, the customer can pick the car they want, apply for credit, get approved and drive off the lot within a matter of hours, all without leaving the dealership.

 Each individual lender that accesses the borrower's credit report will appear on the report as a separate inquiry.
 But, because credit scoring systems count multiple auto loan inquiries as a single inquiry, this process of shopping for the best rate does not affect a person's ability to qualify for credit.

 Order a Credit Report Prior to Applying for New Credit

 When considering a large purchase such as a new car, consumers should get a copy of their credit report well in advance to make sure that everything in it is accurate and up to date.
 Doing so will also give the consumer an idea of areas they might need work to improve their credit standing before applying for the car loan.